 Detective Blue by Steve Metzger, illustrated by Tedd Arnold

-Looks like a picture book and is a great introduction to graphic novels.
+Looks like a picture book and is a great introduction to comics for kids.

 Bake Sale by Sarah Varon